-- Retail access to the public telephone network at a fixed location: eir has been designated with significant market power (SMP) in this market and the remedies imposed on eir include access and price control obligations, and an obligation not to unreasonably bundle this service with its other services. - Wholesale call origination on the public telephone network provided at a fixed location: eir has been designated with SMP in this market and the remedies imposed on eir include access, non-discrimination, transparency, accounting separation, price control and cost accounting. - Wholesale call termination on individual public telephone networks provided at a fixed location: seven fixed service providers (namely, eircom Limited, BT Communications Ireland Limited, Verizon Ireland Limited, Virgin Media Ireland Limited (formerly UPC Communications Ireland Limited), Colt Telecom Ireland Limited, Smart Telecom Holdings Limited and Magnet Networks Limited) have been designated as having SMP.
-All operators are subject to a price control and cost accounting obligations, with separate price control and accounting obligations applying to eir. - Wholesale (physical) network infrastructure access at a fixed location (AFL): eir has been designated with SMP in this market and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control and cost accounting obligations. - Wholesale broadband access: eir has been designated with SMP in this market and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control, cost accounting obligations, a national cost orientation obligation and obligations not to cause a retail margin squeeze. - Wholesale terminating segments of leased lines: eir has been designated with SMP in this market and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control and cost accounting obligations.
+Retail access to the public telephone network at a fixed location Eir has been designated with significant market power (SMP) in this market and the remedies imposed on eir include access and price control obligations, and an obligation not to unreasonably bundle this service with its other services.

+Wholesale call origination on the public telephone network provided at a fixed location

+Eir has been designated with SMP in this market and the remedies imposed on eir include access, non-discrimination, transparency, accounting separation, price control and cost accounting.

+Wholesale call termination on individual public telephone networks provided at a fixed location

+Seven fixed service providers (namely, eircom Limited, BT Communications Ireland Limited, Verizon Ireland Limited, Virgin Media Ireland Limited (formerly UPC Communications Ireland Limited), Colt Telecom Ireland Limited, Smart Telecom Holdings Limited and Magnet Networks Limited) have been designated as having SMP.
+All operators are subject to a price control and cost accounting obligations, with separate price control and accounting obligations applying to eir.

+Wholesale local access (provided at a fixed location)

+Eir has been designated with SMP in this market and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control and cost accounting obligations.

+Wholesale central access:

+Eir has been designated with SMP in the Regional WCA Market (but not the urban WCA in which ComReg considered there was enough competition in this market) and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control and cost accounting obligations.

+Wholesale terminating segments of leased lines

+Eir has been designated with SMP in this market and the remedies imposed on eir include access, transparency, non-discrimination, accounting separation, price control and cost accounting obligations.